The Works Tour: Background

 Queen scheduled 12 performances in Bophuthatswana, South Africa, at the Sun City Super Bowl in October 1984.
 Due to the apartheid policy of South Africa, the United Nations requested entertainers to boycott the country and Britain's Musicians’ Union banned any of its members from performing in Sun City.
-Queen played anyway, despite the controversy, though several shows were cancelled after Mercury's voice gave out after three days live performances.
-The show was extended to a third weekend.
+Queen played anyway, despite the controversy, though several shows were cancelled after Mercury's voice gave out after three days of live performances.
+He was given steroids to help his ailing voice, and the tour leg was extended to include a third weekend.